ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 is not an end-to-end package --- additional code is necessary to to incorporate process and observation error in simulation testing.
-FS is also open-source but requires the Microsoft .NET framework and is therefore only available on the Windows operating system.
+Finally, FS is also open-source but requires the Microsoft .NET framework and is therefore only available on the Windows operating system.

 # Research opportunities with ss3sim